LoginRadius/docs/content/howto/authentication-theme.md

 summary: "A guide on how to select and customize IDX themes"
 ---

-**IDX (Identity Experience Framework)** is a ready-to-use web page available on a dedicated instance in LoginRadius.
-It is a set of registration, login, and related web pages such as forgot password, profile.

-The following explains the available IDX customization options:
+The Secotion explains the available IDX customization options:

 ## Theme Selection